Flowers

 Early spring is an ideal time to plant herbaceous perennials, including Geranium, Astrantia and Oriental poppies.

-Plan a continuous crop of cut flowers for this summer.
-Perennials such as delphiniums and annuals can be grown to produce a useful and beautiful display.
+Plan a continuous crop of cut flowers.
+Annuals will flower this summer, while perennials such as delphiniums can be grown to produce a useful and beautiful display once established.

 When space becomes available in the greenhouse, pot up cuttings of tender perennials taken last summer and at the beginning of this year.
 Bulk up plant numbers by taking more cuttings from the largest of the new plants.

-Indoor forced bulbs that were in the house for winter displays, but which have now finished flowering, can now be planted into the garden, taking care not to disturb the roots.
+Indoor forced bulbs that were in the house for winter displays, but have finished flowering, can now be planted into the garden, taking care not to disturb the roots.

 Cutting back, pruning and dividing